Husker senior RB Mills on preseason Doak Walker watchlist

 Dedrick Mills is getting some preseason attention.

-The Doak Walker, of course, is given to the nation's top running back each year.

-Mills, a Georgia native, is entering his second season with the Cornhuskers after beginning his career at Georgia Tech and then playing at Garden City (Kan.)
-Community College.
+Mills, a Georgia native, is entering his second season with the Huskers after beginning his career at Georgia Tech and then playing at Garden City (Kansas) Community College.

 The 5-foot-11, 220-pound back finished 2019 with 745 yards and 10 rushing touchdowns and came on strong late in the season.
 A big November was highlighted by a 188-yard performance against Wisconsin, one of two 100-plus yard games on the season.